Academy Member Inducted 2006Map & Directions

 Mr. Lavdiotis is a member of the Arbitration Panels of both the Alameda and Contra Costa County Superior Courts, and he has served as a participant and panelist in the Alameda County Superior Court's EDP and SETL Programs.
 He has also served as a panelist in the San Francisco Superior Court Pre-Arbitration Settlement Conference Program, in the Alameda County Bar Association ADR Referral Program, and in the Contra Costa Superior Court EASE program.

-$375 per hour (as of January 1, 2009).
-3 hour minimum charge.
+$500 per hour (as of January 1, 2022).
+4 hour minimum charge for a half-day.
+8 hour minimum charge for a full day.
 This fee is shared equally by the parties unless the parties have made another arrangement among themselves.
 There are no additional administrative charges.
-A deposit of $1200 is to be paid two weeks prior to the mediation or arbitration hearing date.
+A deposit of $2000 is to be paid upon receipt of invoice.
+A late cancellation/postponement fee of $2000 (half-day) or $4000 (full-day) will be charged if the session is canceled within 14 days of the mediation or arbitration hearing date.